Swing Bed Program...The Journey from Hospital to Home!

 You may be recovering from a joint replacement, stroke, head injury, amputation, or other surgery.
 You may need treatment to manage your pain or extra care for a wound.
 In any case, the care team at Cabinet Peaks Medical Center is here to help you get back to the business of being well!

-be certified by a doctor as needing skilled services.
+be certified by a provider as needing skilled services.

 require daily skilled services which cannot be provided in a lesser care setting.

-The Cabinet Peaks Swing Bed Case Manager reviews the patient's medical record and confers with the physician, therapy staff, and the patient's nurses to determine the skill need.
+The Cabinet Peaks Swing Bed Case Manager reviews the patient's medical record and confers with the provider, therapy staff, and the patient's nurses to determine the skill need.

-For out-of-house referrals, the admitting physician and the Cabinet Peaks Swing Bed Case Manager work together to make a decision about the patient's Swing Bed level based on information from the referring facility.
+For out-of-house referrals, the admitting provider and the Cabinet Peaks Swing Bed Case Manager work together to make a decision about the patient's Swing Bed level based on information from the referring facility.

 All of our treatment plans are developed under the supervision of a physician.